viatsko/awesome-vscode/README.md

 > Popular Intellij IDEA keybindings for VS Code.

+# Using VS Code with particular technologies

+Microsoft created a collection of recipes for using VS Code with particular technologies (mostly Web).

+Make sure to visit it at [Microsoft/vscode-recipes](https://github.com/Microsoft/vscode-recipes)

 # Lint and IntelliSense

 In case the awesome nirvana that is linting has not yet been unleashed upon you: